nantunes/pentaho-viz-sandbox/docs/platform/visual/index.md

 Apart from the mandatory `"name"` and `"version"` fields, you must also register your visualization into the platform.
 This is done by configuring the `pentaho/service` plugin to declare your visualization's model class as implementing/extending `"pentaho/visual/base"`.

+If you provide any configuration file you must as well declare it as implementing `"pentaho.config.spec.IRuleSet"`.

-If the visualization has third-party dependencies they must be declared in the same file.
+Finally, any third-party dependencies must be declared in the same file.

 ```json
 {